ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-18-Vancouver_transit4.md

 |  958 | vn207_ultimate_vn203 |            0.030017 | Denominator is Other language spoken regularly at home - Both sexes / Total - Other language(s) spoken regularly at home for the total population excluding institutional residents - 100% data ; Both sexes; numerator is Other language spoken regularly at home - Both sexes / Total - Other language(s) spoken regularly at home for the total population excluding institutional residents - 100% data ; Both sexes / Non-official language ; Both sexes. |
 |  955 | vn204_ultimate_vn203 |            0.028454 |                  Denominator is Other language spoken regularly at home - Both sexes / Total - Other language(s) spoken regularly at home for the total population excluding institutional residents - 100% data ; Both sexes; numerator is Other language spoken regularly at home - Both sexes / Total - Other language(s) spoken regularly at home for the total population excluding institutional residents - 100% data ; Both sexes / None ; Both sexes. |

-In our random forest model, marital status of residents have the most impact on use of public transit.
-Other important proportion features include:
+In our Random Forest model, marital status of residents have the most impact on use of public transit.
+Other important proportional features include:

 (1) Number of immigrants from East and Southeast Asia as a proportion of all immigrants,